mskian/python-cricket-score/README.md

 Get Live Cricket Score on your Terminal - A Simple Live Score Data Scraper Created using Python.

-> A Simple Python Script to Get Live Cricket Score your Terminal and CMD
+> A Simple Python Script to Get Live Cricket Score on your Terminal and CMD

 unofficial API Data Fetched from Cricbuzz.com **(This is for Education Purpose Only)**